sagiegurari/cargo-make/docs/_includes/content.md

 <a name="env-note-about-ordering"></a>
 #### Note about Ordering

-Environmental variables in `cargo-make`, create implicit dependencies between each other and are handled more in a declarative approach.
-Therefore ordering of variables is not necessarily the same between definition and evaluation.
+The ordering of environmental variables in `cargo-make` is not necessarily the same between definition and evaluation. `cargo-make` instead looks at the values and reorders variables depending on the variables they mention.

 This behavior has many benefits, like the ability to reference other variables freely or redefine them, in different scopes.